Graduation and Retention Rates: Find Out if Anyone Sticks Around

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Baptist Bible College.

-Out of the 348 undergraduate students at Baptist Bible College, 88 (about 25%) are considered first-time/full-time degree seekers.
+Out of the 120 degree seeking undergraduates new to Baptist Bible College in 2016, 88 (about 73%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Baptist Bible College about graduation rates for other more appropriate groups of students.